vulpin-lang/Vulpin/README.md

 pip install pyinstaller
 ```

-then all things are right!
+Then all things are right!

 ### you can build your apps easily like this: